 To cut this long route short, Elinext has started the blockchain-based project that consisted of the following parts:

-Smart contract entails all the products in store with descriptions and prices.
+The smart contract entails all the products in-store with descriptions and prices.
 The contract is deployed into the Ethereum blockchain and is used to streamline purchasing processes, remove duplicate processes and optimize data recording.

 Web Admin Panel

-Android app allows the users to purchase products from the contract with ETH.
+Android app allows users to purchase products from the contract with ETH.

 The purchasing process is flexible, with many parts of it in a working state.
 You can buy a product with or without the admin, pay for that product with ETH, and accumulate the bonuses for your transactions which can be used for the new payments.